omc/websolr-guides/wordpress-solr.md

 ![Installation message](assets/wordpress/solr/Screenshot 4.png)

 You may get a screen asking you to fill in your FTP credentials.
 If so, simply add in the information, or ask your internet provider to tell you what it is.
 You can also [upload manually](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
-When the installation has finished, activate the new plugin
+When the installation has finished, activate the new plugin.
+Make sure you disable any other search plugins you may be using.

 ![Find the Solr options panel](assets/wordpress/solr/Screenshot 5.png)